 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Pleuropulmonary Blastoma.
 To see other pages, use the menu.
 Think of that menu as a roadmap to this full guide.

 Pleuropulmonary blastoma (PPB) is a rare type of childhood lung tumor that begins in the chest, either in the lung tissue (pulmonary) or in the tissue that covers the lungs and the inside of the pleura, also called the chest cavity.

 A tumor begins when healthy cells change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

-There are four types of PPB:
+There are 4 types of PPB:

-- Type Ir (the “r” stands for regressing) is similar to Type I, but it does not have cancerous cells.
+Type Ir is similar to Type I, but it does not have cancerous cells.
+The “r” stands for regressing.

-Looking for More of an Overview?
+Looking for More of an Introduction?

-If you would like additional introductory information, explore this related item.
-Please note this link takes you to another section on Cancer.Net:
+If you would like more of an introduction, explore this related item.
+Please note this link will take you to another section on Cancer.Net:

 - Cancer.Net Patient Education Video: View a short video led by an ASCO expert in childhood cancer that provides basic information and areas of research.